 Professional summary

-Holly is a Molecular Biologist in the Molecular Ecology team at UKCEH.
-Her research investigates the effects of anthropogenic pollution on microbial community and environmental health, with a focus on the environmental dimension of antimicrobial resistance (AMR).
-Holly's research interests include exploring AMR in natural and wastewater treatment environments, and particularly investigating the effects of urban and agricultural pollution on selection and dissemination of AMR using catchment-based approaches.
+Holly is a Senior Molecular Microbiologist in the Molecular Ecology team at UKCEH.
+Her research investigates the effects of anthropogenic pollution on microbial community and environmental health, with a focus on the environmental dimensions of antimicrobial resistance (AMR).
+Holly's research interests include exploring AMR in natural and wastewater treatment environments, and investigating the effects of urban and agricultural pollution on selection and dissemination of AMR using catchment-based approaches.

 Holly has a PhD in Medical Studies from the University of Exeter with UKCEH.
 Her thesis was entitled: Using the microbiomes of aquatic organisms to investigate the effects of pollution on environmental AMR.
 She has an MRes in Molecular Microbiology from the University of Bath and a BSc in Biology from the University of Gloucestershire.